Information About SSA's Hearings and Appeals Operations

 Office of the Chief Administrative Law Judge (Office of Hearings Operations):

-The Office of the Chief Administrative Law Judge directs a nationwide field organization consisting of 10 regional offices, 166 hearing offices (including 2 satellite offices), 5 national hearing centers, and 4 national case assistance centers.
-Hearing sites are staffed with ALJs who conduct impartial "de novo" hearings and make decisions on appealed agency determinations.
-Each year, more than 1,500 ALJs render over 636,285 decisions at the hearing level.
+The Office of the Chief Administrative Law Judge (OCALJ) manages and administers a nationwide network of 164 hearing offices with 2 satellite offices, 10 regional offices, 5 national hearing centers (plus 3 satellite offices), and 4 national case assistance centers.
+OCALJ oversees the hearings process, which includes more than 1,600 ALJs who conduct impartial "de novo" hearings and make decisions on appealed agency determinations.
+Each year, more than 1,600 ALJs render over 650,000 decisions at the hearing level.

-The Chief ALJ is the principal consultant and advisor to the Deputy Commissioner on all matters concerning the ALJ hearing process and all field operations.
+The Chief ALJ is the principal consultant and advisor to OHO’s Deputy Commissioner on all matters concerning the hearing process.

 Operational and Administrative Support: